 Ghazal is a form of poetry.
 It’s my favorite and I remember listening to this poetry form since my childhood; thanks to my father.
-A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; in spite of that pain.
-But a ghazal has several facets and have been sung in almost all Indian languages.
+A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; despite that pain.
+But a ghazal has several facets and has been sung in almost all Indian languages.

 Ghazals were introduced in Indian cinema in the 1950s and it went on to win many hearts till the 1990s, after which it suddenly faded.
 I remember many films and TV serials having at least one ghazal in them.
 Looks like it has now lost touch with Bollywood; but not with the generations!

 Gosh!
 I’m fortunate.

 In Pakistan, popular Arabic and Urdu speaking singers like Noor Jehan, Iqbal Bano, Abida Parveen, Farida Khanum, Ghulam Ali, and Mehdi Hassan cast their magic.
 They were already quite popular with the masses but as time progressed, the public wanted simpler language.

 In India, Rajendra and Nina Mehta set the mood for ghazal in the 1960s.
 They were quite popular on TV also.
 Those who followed the ghazal wave in the late 1970s and early 1980s would have seen them regularly on Doordarshan.
 But a paradigm shift happened in 1977 when duo Jagjit and Chitra Singh — who were already getting popular for their style of rendering simple ghazals—launched their first music album.
 Their ghazals were in simple language with few Urdu words and had a guitar for the first time.